MHmorgan/termlog/README.md

 * A timestamp may be added to the log messages.
 This is disabled by default.
 * Thread-safe implementation.
-* Any error returned by calls to `fmt` functions are ignored.
+* Any errors encountered when writing to the log file is ignored.

 Example